 The Bluetooth-enabled cell phone must be paired with the Bluetooth system before it can be used in the vehicle.
 Not all phones will support all functions.
-For more information, visit www.gm.com/bluetooth.
+For more information, see www.gm.com/bluetooth and Bluetooth on page 7-22.